Afif718/ESP32-SIM7600-GPRS-Firebase-Project/README.md

 ## Notes
 - Make sure your SIM card has internet access and the correct APN settings.
 - Firebase authentication is required for the project to interact with the database.
-- Do not hardcode sensitive information (like API keys and passwords) in production.